 To answer this question, we look at the Long-Term Care Benefit Amount.
-The LTC benefit amount represents your total long-term care coverage amount.
-It is the initial amount available to you for your long-term care expenses.
+This is the initial amount available to you for your long-term care expenses.
 Typically, this should be your first area of concern and the first thing you look for in any quote presented to you.